What is The 90 Day Knee Arthritis Remedy?

 But there's a problem with trying to strengthen the muscles around your aching knee and you may have run into it.

-To strengthen your leg muscles, you have to work hard enough that you can feel the muscles tiring out.
+To strengthen your leg muscles, you have to exercise hard enough that you can feel the muscles tiring out or fatiguing.

 But the force required to fatigue the muscles is greater than what your knee joint can withstand.